 Hydrated Palm Glycerides,

-Quick tip: if the saturated fat content of a product is over 50 percent, that product is very likely to contain palm oil.
+Quick tip: if the saturated fat content of a product is over 50 percent then that product is likely to contain palm oil.

-Do you see any of the above on your label?
-If you do, you are not alone.
-50% of all manufactured food products will include some derivative of palm oil (there are close to 200 different palm oil derivatives at this point in time).
+Did you see any of the above items on your label?
+If you did, you are not alone because 50% of all manufactured food products will include some derivative of palm oil (there are close to 200 different palm oil derivatives at this point in time).
 Besides food, palm oil can also be found in certain cosmetics, cleaning products, and even biodiesel fuel.
 As a matter of fact, palm oil is the most widely consumed vegetable oil on the planet; each year we consume over 500 million tonnes of it.
 In 2020, the palm oil market reached a value of 54.79 billion USD and scientists estimate it will reach 105.97 USD by 2026.